GetMetaMap/metamap-reactnative-plugin/README.md

 ## Start
 Add the Mati SDK Plugin to your project by command

-INSTALL RN: npm install https://github.com/MatiFace/react-native-mati-global-id-sdk.git#react-native --save
+INSTALL RN: npm install https://github.com/MatiFace/react-native-metaMap-sdk.git#react-native --save

-UNINSTALL: npm uninstall react-native-mati-global-id-sdk
+UNINSTALL: npm uninstall react-native-metaMap-sdk

 if you reinstall plugin, pleased dont forget sync with gradle files for Android, and pod clean && pod update for iOS.